simontaen/Passions/Notes.md

 * Show a collection view of your favorite artists albums, ordered by release date
 	* overlay a color coded release date bubble
+	* Tapping on the Album will show more infos about the album

 * Interactively pan between favorite artists and albums collection
 	* like on the home screen